CFRichardson/SanDiego_Water_Quality_Forecasting/README.md

-# SanDiego Water Quality Forecasting
+# San Diego Water Quality Forecasting
 ---------------------------

 This project is a part of the ADS-506 course in the Applied Data Science Program at the University of San Diego.